 - Old data: Some data usually expire after some time.
 For example, when a customer changes their contact information, the previous data about their contact details become outdated and irrelevant.

 On the other hand, using high-quality data in your CRM system is a crucial step that will help you to provide positive user experiences and boost your revenue through more effective marketing campaigns.
 So, what is the importance of relevant CRM data?

 The Importance of Relevant Data (Good Data Quality) For CRM

 It can really be a struggle sometimes to call attention to data quality.
 In the day-to-day business, it is often not a top priority.
 Yet incomplete or incorrect data can have a big impact on the business.
 Do you need to convince stakeholders of the importance of good CRM data?
 Maybe these arguments will help you:

 1. More Informed decision-making

-Good data quality contributes to better decision-making throughout an organization.
+Good CRM data quality contributes to better decision-making throughout an organization.
 There is increased confidence and consistency in the overall decision-making and reduced risk for negative decisions.